jquery/learn.jquery.com/CONTRIBUTING.md

   - Don't write in first or third person.
   - Do use the imperitive mood.
   - Do use humor strategically.
 When in doubt, err on the side of formality.
-  - Don't assume the reader will have prior knowledge of jQuery or JavaScript.
+  - Don't assume the reader will have prior knowledge of topics or concepts.
   - Do use hyperlinks to refer readers to concepts or topics that have been covered in other sections.
-  - Do attribute other content creators within an article.
+  - Do attribute others.

 #### Linking & Referencing Content